truongvu1508/truongvu1508/README.md

 - 🌐 Have some knowledge in **Frontend Development**
 - 📧 Reach me: **nguyentruongvu.dux@gmail.com**
 - ⚡ Fun fact: It's not a bug – it's an feature.
-- 💭 Quote: "Every expert was once a beginner..." - Robin Sharma 🌱
+- 💭 Quote: "Every expert was once a beginner.
+Every pro was once an amateur!" - Robin Sharma 🌱

 ---